o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/overview.md

 ## Multiplayer entity roles

 Because each entity with a multiplayer component is replicated across the network, you can think of them as existing on more than one host simultaneously.
 This consideration introduces the problem of *authority* over the network - which hosts have precedence to set the network state, define the replication rules, and determine which roles a host can play.
 In O3DE, these roles are intentionally compile-time enforced.
+The Multiplayer Gem assigns and handles the roles of multiplayer entities automatically.

 The roles offered for O3DE multiplayer hosts are:

 * **Client** (`NetEntityRole::Client`): The lowest privilege role for a component.
-It has the smallest subset of network properties, and its behavior is strictly read-only.
-Clients handle RPCs.
-Use this role when working with entities that are under the control of another host and consequently only require presentation logic, such as updating a position in the world.
+The smallest possible subset of network properties are replicated to this role, and its behavior is strictly read-only.
+This role is used on client entities that are controlled by a host, and should contain only presentation logic and act as a proxy for invoking RPCs.
 Examples of entities that should use this role are AIs and other players moving in the world.

 * **Autonomous** (`NetEntityRole::Autonomous`): A role with the _illusion_ of write access.
 Autonomous roles are usually assigned to components directly under local user control.
 These roles receive a larger amount of network information than a Client role.
 Autonomous roles can also take advantage of predictive networking.